Afk-flo/Florian-png/README.md

 - 👋 Hi, I’m @Florian-png
 - 👀 I’m interested in Web dev but also mobile programming and design !!
-- 🌱 I’m currently learning PHP / SYMFONY / JS / JAVA / C# / SQL and how to drink coffee :)
+- 🌱 I’m currently learning PHP / SYMFONY / JS / NODE / REACT / JAVA / C# / SQL and how to enjoy coffee :)
-- 💞️ I’m looking to collaborate on PHP / SYMFONY project but i'm looking forward to learn a lot of things
+- 💞️ I’m looking to collaborate on Back-End project but i'm looking forward to learn a lot of things
 - 📫 You can reach me on Linkedin : Florian Chauvain